terrelln/LYODSK/gdb/README.md

-run        # Runs the executable `./bug1`, it will segfault and you will get control back. bt         # Shows you the stack trace at the point of the segfault up         # Unwinds the stack one level up         # Running it 4 times will get you into user code up up print vec  # Prints the variable vec, we see it has 6 elements.
+run        # Runs the executable `./bug1`, it will segfault and you will get control back. bt         # Shows you the stack trace at the point of the segfault up         # Unwinds the stack one level up         # Running it 6 times will get you into user code up up up up print vec  # Prints the variable vec, we see it has 6 elements.